uw-midsun/strategy_xv/README.md

 To 'activate' the new virtual environment -- which you would want to do if you are running your code in your terminal -- run `poetry shell`.
 You must be in the `strategy_xv` folder to be able to activate it.

-If you run code from your code editor (e.g. VS Code, PyCharm, etc), there should be some documentation on how to connect the editor to the Poetry virtual environment to run your code.
+If you run code from your code editor (e.g. VS Code, PyCharm, etc), there should be some documentation from the relevant sources on how to connect the editor to the Poetry virtual environment to run your code.